Generative Transformer for Accurate and Reliable Salient Object Detection

 Different from pixel-wise annotation based fully supervised SOD, weakly supervised SOD models learn saliency from cheap annotations, \eg,~scribble annotations \cite{jing2020weakly}, image-level labels \cite{imagesaliency}.
 In this paper, we investigate the superiority of the transformer backbone for weakly supervised SOD with scribble supervision~\cite{jing2020weakly}.

-\subsection{Weakly-supervised Transformer}
+\subsubsection{Weakly-supervised Transformer}

 The main difficulty of learning from weak annotations is the missing structure information, which cannot be recovered without extra structure-aware regularizers.
-In Fig.~\ref{fig:scribble_annotation_visualization}, we visualize the weak label (scribble annotation) and full label (pixel-wise annotation), which clearly indicates the missing structure attributes of the weak annotation.
 In this way, the main focus of designing models to learn from weak annotations is to recover the missing structure information.
-Specifically, we investigate three widely used strategies, namely smoothness loss \cite{smoothness_loss}, gated CRF loss \cite{obukhov2019gated}, and data-augmentation based consistency loss.
-The first and second ones aim to recover the structure of prediction, and the third one aims to achieve transformation robust prediction, serving as internal data augmentation trick.
-To test how model performs with different loss functions within both the CNN framework and the transformer framework, we design models with each type of loss function within both the CNN backbone and transformer backbone, and report the performance in Table \ref{tab:weakly_supervised_sod}.
+Specifically, we investigate three widely used strategies, namely smoothness loss~\cite{smoothness_loss}, gated CRF loss~\cite{obukhov2019gated}, and data-augmentation based consistency loss.
+The first and second ones aim to recover the structure of prediction, and the third one aims to achieve transformation robust prediction, serving as an internal data augmentation trick.
+To test how the model performs with different loss functions within both the CNN framework and the transformer framework, we design models with each type of loss function within both the CNN backbone and transformer backbone and report the performance in Table \ref{tab:weakly_supervised_sod}.

 \textbf{Implementation details:} To train the weakly-supervised transformer for SOD, similar to \cite{jing2020weakly}, we adopt extra smoothness loss \cite{smoothness_loss} $\mathcal{L}_{sm}$, the gated CRF loss \cite{obukhov2019gated} $\mathcal{L}_{gcrf}$ and the data-augmentation based self-supervised learning strategy \cite{structure_consistency_scribble} $\mathcal{L}_{ss}$ to recover the missing structure information in scribble annotation.
 The smoothness loss aims to produce a saliency map with edges well-aligned with the input image.
 The gated CRF loss introduces pairwise constraints to produce a saliency map with spatial consistency.
 The self-supervised learning strategy aims to achieve transformation robust predictions.
-For the Swin transformer backbone \cite{liu2021swin}, as it can only take fixed size input, we perform image rotation instead of image scaling to achieve data augmentation.
+For the Swin transformer backbone \cite{liu2021swin}, as it can only take fixed-size input, we perform image rotation instead of image scaling to achieve data augmentation.
 Specifically, we define the self-supervised loss as a weighted sum of the structural similarity index measure \cite{Godard_2017_CVPR} and $L_1$ loss, which is defined as: